 Visitors to the Museum can view the Build Day, the final structures, and the winning design as part of their Museum admission.

 This event benefits the Community Food Bank of New Jersey.
-Further details and entry requirements are available at aians.org
+Further details are available at aians.org

 In 2017, the event was able to contribute 18,291 lbs. of food and a monetary contribution of over $10,000 with the help of participants and generous sponsors.